victorx64/devrating/README.md

 $E_{A\_avg} = \frac{Q_A}{Q_A + Q_{avg}}; $

-$O_A = 1 - E_{A\_avg}; $
+$O_A = 50 (1 - E_{A\_avg}); $

 where
 - $O_A$ - the optimal added lines number for Developer A in his PRs.

+An average-rated member suggested to add 25 lines of code in PRs.

 ## Ignoring too old lines

-The tool doesn't change rating if the deleted line was introduced in previous major versions of code.
+The tool doesn't change rating if deleted line was introduced in previous major versions of code.
 It reads git tags with `semver` to figure out when was the last major update.

 # Build and run

 ```
-dotnet run --project ./devrating.consoleapp
+dotnet run --project ./consoleapp
 ```